-To do this, press and hold the two outside buttons for 20 seconds until the red indicator flashes.
+To do this, push and hold the two outside buttons for 20 seconds until the red indicator flashes.
 Note that all channels will be erased.
 Individual channels cannot be erased.

-The HomeLink® Universal Transceiver is disabled when the Vehicle Security Alarm is active.
+3. Without releasing the button proceed with The HomeLink® Universal Transceiver is disabled when the Vehicle Security Alarm is active.